georgekosmidis/blog.georgekosmidis.net/workables/articles/100550-durable-functions-starting-with-serverless-stateful-orchestrations-in-azure/content.md

 - **Concurrency Limits**: Be aware of the concurrency and throughput limits of your environment.
 Excessive parallelism can lead to throttling or increased costs.
 - **Error Handling**: Implement comprehensive error handling for individual tasks.
 Failures in one task should not compromise the entire operation.
 - **State Management**: Durable Functions efficiently manages state for you, but be mindful of the data being passed between functions to avoid performance bottlenecks.

-This pattern is ideal for scenarios where tasks can be executed concurrently, significantly reducing processing time compared to sequential execution.

 #### A simple example